HumbleKind/readme-generator/README.md

 3. run npm install readme-generator

 ## Usage
-1. enter relevant info when prompted
+1. Enter relevant info when prompted.
 ![README Generator - Prompts](screen-shot_1.png)

-2. push generated README.md (and associated files) to GitHub
+2. Push generated README.md (and associated files) to GitHub.

+3. See [walk-through](https://drive.google.com/file/d/1dHc3Qf4pQxmyDSDDBWcoNOQXFY487bbL/view) video for help.

 ## License
 This application is covered under the **GPL v3.0** license.
 Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.